Skip to content

 process_id Dictionary(Int16, Utf8) Reference to the parent process

-dependencies_metadata Various Stream dependency metadata
+dependencies_metadata Binary Stream dependency metadata

-objects_metadata Various Stream object metadata
+objects_metadata Binary Stream object metadata

-tags Various Stream tags
+tags List<Utf8> Stream tags

-properties Various Stream properties
+properties Dictionary(Int32, Binary) Stream properties (JSONB format)

 insert_time Timestamp(Nanosecond) When the stream data was first inserted